datagrok-ai/public/help/access/open-api.md

 alternative is to try adding a suffix to the original service URI: to a `<URI>` append `/api/v2/api-docs`, which is a default location for Swagger JSON data in Swagger-UI browsers.

-Sometimes you may want to only keep certain pieces of the Swagger file originally provided by the service.
-We advise [Postman](https://www.postman.com/) to manipulate the Swagger/OpenAPI spec files.
+Sometimes you may want to only keep a few pieces of the Swagger file originally provided by the service, or enhance the file with some simpler queries not present in the original Swagger.
+In this case, we advise [Postman](https://www.postman.com/) to manipulate the Swagger/OpenAPI spec files.
 Import a Swagger JSON/yaml into Postman for introspection, manipulation and pruning with its "Import" button.
+If you need to remove a few of the Swagger items, do it directly in Datagrok after loading the file inside the platform.

 Usually a Swagger file downloaded from the Swagger UI of the API service works well with Datagrok or Postman out of the box.
 If problems with import occur, this often has to do with Swagger versions and their parsers